BobDoleOwndU/MtarTool/README.md

 Drag a .mtar file onto the tool.
 If it is an Mtar Type 1 file, the tool will simply extract the .gani files from it.
 If it is a Type 2 file, the tool will extract the .trk and .chnk files and all of the contained .gani files along with their .exchnk and .enchnk files.

-Drag a .xml file produced by a tool onto the tool to repack the .mtar.
+Drag a .xml file produced by the tool onto the tool to repack the .mtar.

 The tool will generate a hashed_names.txt file containing any unhashed name's hashed equivalent for tracking purposes.

+Set the -n parameter to add a four digit id to the beginning of every file's name.
+The number keeps track of the order the files were stored in the .mtar.

 ##File Format Descriptions: